Himanshu-Parangat/synopsis-whiteboard/README.md

 that can impact the accuracy of the system.

-### 3.11 L. Guo, C. Huang, and Z. Zhao  conducted literature survey on A Multi-user Collaborative System for Creative Drawing.
+### 3.11 L. Guo, C. Huang, and Z. Zhao  conducted a literature survey on A Multi-user Collaborative System for Creative Drawing.

 The authors described the technical components of the system, including the computer vision algorithms used for gesture recognition, the communication protocol for transmitting